gmatocha/DJI_04_Air_Unit_Gyro_Patcher/README.md

 # DJI_04_Air_Unit_Gyro_Patcher
-Cleans up Gyro data in MP4 files recorded by DJI Air Units with stabilization issue (mostly 2026 w/ 1469D gyro) All code was generated with Claude Sonnet 5 Medium.
+Cleans up Gyro data in MP4 files recorded by DJI Air Units with stabilization issue (mostly 2026 w/ 1469D gyro)

+All code and documentation below was generated with Claude Sonnet 5 Medium.
+May contain errors.

 Requirements:
 - FFMPEG and associated tools (ffprobe) must be accessible in the path, or in the execution directory.